12 Things to Do in Cognac That Go Beyond Brandy: Where to Eat, Drink, and Explore

 Cognac has a mild climate with warm summers and relatively mild winters.
 The temperature during the summer months can reach up to 30 degrees Celsius, while the winter months can see temperatures drop to around 6 degrees Celsius.

-The Charente weather can be a little unpredictable so it’s always best to check the forecast, as we do get a lot of electrical storms in the summer months.
-But, on the whole, the weather is great from around May to October.
+The Charente weather can be a little unpredictable, so itโs always best to check the forecast, as we do get a lot of electrical storms in the summer months.
+But, on the whole, the weather is great from Spring through to Autumn.

 A quick history of Cognac, France